ryzncodes/rsvp-gh/README.md

 ## Features

 - Elegant design with large text and high contrast
+- Elegant design with large text and high contrast
-- Two-page layout with dedicated home and RSVP pages
+- Single-page layout with wedding info and a modal RSVP form
 - Modern styling with custom fonts and subtle animations
 - Responsive design that works beautifully on all devices
 - Accessible form with proper ARIA attributes